MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/getting-started/setting-up/setup-dev-env.md

 After setting up the development environment, there are few options for creating a Unity Project with MRTK3.

 - [Starting from a Template Project](setup-template.md): This guide walks you through cloning a template project, which is preconfigured to consume all MRTK3 packages.
-This template project is setup with the necessaary Unity project settings for running your application on a device.
+This template project is set up with  Unity project settings for running your application on a device.
 - [Starting from a New Project](setup-new-project.md): This guide walks you through adding vital MRTK3 packages to a new Unity project.
-The guide also helps you setup the Unity project settings for running your application on a device.
+The guide also helps you set up the Unity project settings for running your application on a device.